Ankitkinfo/Virtual-Assistant-project/README.md

 # Virtual-Assistant-project
+👋 Hi, I’m Ankit! 💻 Passionate about "building scalable web applications" or "open-source contributions"

-NOVA - Natural Online Virtual Assistant
+**NOVA - Natural Online Virtual Assistant**
 The NOVA (Natural Online Virtual Assistant) project seeks to enhance user interaction by developing a browser-based virtual assistant that operates seamlessly via voice commands.
 This digital assistant is designed to address a wide range of user requests, including providing real-time information such as current weather, time, and assisting with web searches.
 The primary objective of the project is to create a more intuitive, efficient, and accessible assistant that simplifies daily tasks for users.
 The system leverages natural language processing (NLP) and speech recognition technologies to offer an interactive and user-friendly experience.

 **Introduction**